lz-chen/research-agent/README.md

 ## Usage

 - **Slide Generation**: Navigate to the "Slide Generation" page in the Streamlit app, enter the directory path for slide generation, and submit the form to start the process.
-- **Feedback**: Provide feedback on the generated slide outlines directly in the app.

 ## Frontend

 - **Streamlit Application**: The frontend is built using Streamlit, providing an interactive interface for users to generate slides and view research summaries.
 - **Pages**: Located in the `frontend/pages` directory, each page corresponds to a different functionality of the application.
 - **Assets**: Static files such as images and stylesheets are stored in the `frontend/assets` directory.

-## Development

-- **Backend**: Located in the `backend` directory, using FastAPI.
-- **Frontend**: Located in the `frontend` directory, using Streamlit.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.